-- Maintenance and up keeping of installed equipments. - Rainfall runoff and spring Flow analysis. - Spring classification is done on he bases of spring discharge using Meinzer's classification.
+- Maintenance and up keeping of installed equipments. - Rainfall runoff and spring Flow analysis.
+Spring classification is done on he bases of spring discharge using Meinzer's classification.
 The relative performance of springs is estimated by four methods viz.
-(1) Based on spring flow variability, (2) Based on normalized mass spring flow, (3) Based on rainfall spring flow lag and (4) Based on spring flow gradient.

-Springsheds for the springs of watersheds are defined and the springshed area has been estimated.

-• The data collected up to June 2013 is utilized for analysis.
+(1) Based on spring flow variability, (2) Based on normalized mass spring flow, (3) Based on rainfall spring flow lag and (4) Based on spring flow gradient. - Springsheds for the springs of watersheds are defined and the springshed area has been estimated. - The data collected up to June 2013 is utilized for analysis.

 List of deliverables Hydro-meteorological data, papers and report for small watershed of Uttarakhand.

+Major items of equipment procured Nil

+Lab facilities used during the study Nil

+updated.

-Major items of equipment procured Nil Lab facilities used during the study Nil Data procured and /or generated Study benefits/impacts The data hub for the watersheds has been updated.
-Hill habitat, State Government and other Specific linkage with institutions and/or end-users/ beneficiaries agencies.
-Village wise interactive workshops in the watershed are proposed
+Study benefits/impacts Hill habitat, State Government and other agencies.

+Specific linkage with institutions and/or end-users/ beneficiaries watershed are proposed

+Village wise interactive workshops in the

-Shot comings/ difficulties
+Shot comings/ difficulties Nil

-Nil

-Model development
+Future plan Model development